University of Illinois Chicago: Congress Circle campus

 Daley succeeded in getting the state senate in 1951 to pass a bill calling for a Chicago campus.
 Daley then became mayor of Chicago in 1955 and pressed the University of Illinois to upgrade the Chicago Undergraduate Center to a full-fledged four-year institution.
 After a long and controversial site decision process, in 1961, Mayor Daley offered the Harrison and Halsted Streets site for the new campus.
 In December 1961, the final decision to establish a four-year university in Chicago was made.
 In that same year, the Chicago Professional Colleges became the University of Illinois at the Medical Center (UIMC).

 Florence Scala led the fight against Mayor Richard J. Daley's plan to demolish her Italian-American neighborhood to construct the campus.
 In 1963, the trustees of Hull House accepted an offer of $875,000 for the settlement building.
 Jessie Binford and Scala took the case to the Supreme Court.
 Scala led marches to protest the construction.
 The U.S. Supreme Court declined to consider an appeal and the settlement was closed on March 28, 1963.
-During the construction of the 100-acre (0.40 km2) UIC campus, 200 businesses and 800 homes were bulldozed in Little Italy, with 5,000 residents displaced.
+During the construction of the 100-acre (0.40 km^{2}) UIC campus, 200 businesses and 800 homes were bulldozed in Little Italy, with 5,000 residents displaced.

 In 1963, construction began on the university's new Chicago campus at Harrison and Halsted Streets south of the Greektown neighborhood.
 In February 1965, the new Chicago campus opened and was to be named the University of Illinois at Congress Circle (UICC) referencing the nearby Circle Interchange of I-290 and I-90/I-94).
 Shortly before opening, the Congress Expressway was renamed the Eisenhower Expressway and the interchange Chicago Circle, so the campus was renamed to University of Illinois at Chicago Circle (UICC).
 UICC was designed in the brutalist style by Walter Netsch of Skidmore, Owings and Merrill, a Chicago-based architectural firm responsible for many of today's tallest skyscrapers.
 Unlike the CUD campus, Circle was a degree-granting institution.
 Within five years of the campus' opening, in addition to undergraduate degrees, virtually every department offered graduate degrees.

 Consolidation

 The university absorbed the School of Law in 2019.

 In September 1982, the University of Illinois system consolidated UICC and UIMC to form the University of Illinois at Chicago (UIC), later dropping the "at" in 2020 to become University of Illinois Chicago.

 In 2000, UIC began developing the south campus.
 The expansion of UIC south of Roosevelt Road increased on-campus living space and research facilities.

+In 2015, UIC conducted its first university-wide winter commencements, adding that as a permanent option going forward.

-In 2019, the John Marshall Law School, founded in 1899, became affiliated with the university.
-In 2021, the UI Trustees voted to officially rename UIC John Marshall Law School as UIC School of Law, citing John Marshall's "role as a slave trader, slave owner of hundreds of slaves, pro-slavery jurisprudence, and racist views."
+In 2019, the John Marshall Law School, founded in 1899 and named for the American jurist John Marshall, became affiliated with the university.
+In 2021, the UI Trustees voted to officially rename UIC John Marshall Law School as UIC School of Law, citing Marshall's "role as a slave trader, slave owner of hundreds of slaves, pro-slavery jurisprudence, and racist views."